2017-18 Annual Report (text version)

 Achieving sustainable access to funding

-In 2016-17, QTC raised $5.9 billion of term debt to meet its clients’ annual funding requirements and refinance debt maturities.
-QTC also undertook an additional $2.4 billion pre-funding, reducing future borrowing programs.
-New strategic initiatives were implemented to further diversify QTC’s investor base, including a QTC Green Bond—the largest AUD green bond issue from an Australian issuer at the time.
+In 2017-18, QTC raised $7 billion of term debt to meet its clients’ annual funding requirements and refinance debt maturities.
+QTC also undertook an additional $3.5 billion pre-funding, reducing future borrowing programs.
+During the year, QTC issued a new 2030 benchmark bond and 2022 floating rate note to further smooth and extend its maturity profile and diversify its investor base.

 QTC continued to demonstrate its reputation as a premium issuer with its investors, through the high-quality execution of term debt issuance.
-Using the strength of its AA+ credit rating, QTC provided the market with diverse, liquid lines that resulted in $8.3 billion being successfully raised for the State’s borrowing and refinancing requirement.
+Using the strength of its AA+ credit rating, QTC provided the market with diverse, liquid lines that resulted in $10.5 billion being successfully raised for the Queensland Government’s current and future borrowing and refinancing requirements.

-The original estimated term debt requirement for 2016-17 was $7.3 billion.
-This was revised down to $5.9 billion following the Government’s Mid-Year Fiscal and Economic Review, released in December 2016.
+The original estimated term debt requirement for 2017-18 was $6.8 billion.
+This was revised up to $7 billion following the Government’s Mid-Year Fiscal and Economic Review, released in December 2017.